spasoye/rockpro64-nextcloud-setup/README.md

 5. **Cost-Effective Solution** – Using affordable hardware like the Pine64 ROCKPro64 and existing parts made this a budget-friendly way to host my own cloud.

 Building this server has been both a practical project and a learning experience, resulting in a secure, private, and fully functional cloud solution for personal use.

+## Hardware setup

+For this project, I chose the Pine64 ROCKPro64 single-board computer as the heart of my self-hosted Nextcloud server.
+It consumes far less power than a full PC, making it ideal for 24/7 operation.
+The ROCKPro64 comes equipped with Gigabit Ethernet, ensuring stable data transfer speeds within the local network, and — crucially — it includes a PCIe slot, offering great flexibility for custom integrations.
+In my case, I utilized this slot to add a SATA expansion board for additional storage connectivity.

+I opted for the 4 GB RAM version to provide better performance and to accommodate potential future improvements, such as running additional Docker containers or background services alongside Nextcloud.

+Although Pine64 has an active community, it doesn’t match the scale of the Raspberry Pi ecosystem.
+Still, considering its performance-to-price ratio and hardware capabilities, the ROCKPro64 stands out as an excellent alternative for developers seeking more power and flexibility in their self-hosted setups.